 As a child, I was very close to the Shearer side of the family: my Grandma’s sister Aunt Cissie was like a third grandparent.
 Their sister Aunt Norah was an exotic visitor who gave me white chocolate and was widely regarded on our street as a witch.
 Brothers Ernest and Willie and their families were the “Dudley Hill mob”, named from where they lived in Bradford.

-Father (maybe) of Hiram, son of James or Joseph Shearer
+Father (maybe) of Hiram, son of James or Joseph Shearer or Eliza Sherer

-Born William Shearer in 1854 in Bradford, Yorkshire
+Born 1845 in Bradford, Yorkshire (possibly)

 Married Mary Bell 1 August 1870 at Bolton-le-Moors, Lancashire

-Married Mary Elizabeth Smith on 11 August 1890
+Married Mary Elizabeth Smith on 11 August 1890 in Bradford

-Buried 9 January 1907 in Undercliffe cemetery
+Buried 9 January 1907 in Undercliffe Cemetery, Bradford